 The limits to errors/defects/failures

-However, the factor of the dimension of mistake implies a restriction of the general feasibility of the principle of the multiple applicable try and error: mentioned repeatability is only given for these kinds of mistakes, whose effects do not sustainably impinge or tip the overall greater general system and let its state continue more or less intactly.
+However, the factor of the dimension of the effect of a mistake implies a restriction of the general feasibility of the principle of the multiple applicability of try and error: mentioned repeatability any time is given only for these kinds of mistakes, whose effects do not sustainably impinge or tip the overall greater general system and let its state continue more or less intactly.
 But since the onset of development of industrial technology, the detrimental consequences of mistakes can have enormous dimensions.
-If too many - different or again and again the same - mistakes add in their effects, because they were not identified timely or because they were ignored willingly despite one's better knowledge, then it becomes possible that these have in their whole sum sufficient potential and momentum to change the whole general system sustainably and irreversible (i. e. to pull all into the abyss), because essential points were not effectively and timely amended: e. g. advancement of a sustainable turnover in resource economy, establishment of the new ethical value system included in the Era of Enlightenment 2.0, averting the third World War.
-A new situation has originated: because of the global effect of that type of mistake on the old general system, no intact areas can exist any more, out of which a second attempt could be launched, willing to try again and to improve.
-A development according to the above described method try and error has become impossible.
+If too many - different or again and again the same - mistakes add in their effects, because they were not identified timely or because they were ignored willingly despite one's better knowledge, then it becomes possible that these have in their whole sum sufficient potential and momentum to change the whole general system sustainably and irreversibly (i. e. to pull all into the abyss), because essential points were not effectively and timely amended: e. g. advancement of a sustainable turnover in resource economy, establishment of the new ethical value system included in the Era of Enlightenment 2.0, averting the third World War.
+Having taken no notice of The Limits to Growth led towards the limits to failures.